Leadership Formation Courses

 Faculty/2 hours each semester (available for variable credit)

 This course offers two consecutive semesters of experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection offered in a fall-spring sequence only.
 Students design their own learning goals for the course through negotiating a covenant of learning with their field mentor and peer reflection group leader.
 The student serves a minimum of 10 hours per week for 35 consecutive weeks in an approved ministry setting (church, ministry, or agency), with an approved & trained field mentor, spiritual formation mentor, and ministry reflection group.
-Students may contract for more credit through serving more hours per week in their approved setting.
 The class meets weekly as a peer reflection group.
-The course if offered for variable credit: 10+ hours of ministry per week: 2 hours per semester; 20+ hours of ministry per week: 3 hours per semester; 30+ hours of ministry per week: 4 hours per semester.
+Students may contract for variable credit through serving more hours per week in their approved setting: 10+ hours of ministry per week = 2 hours per semester; 20+ hours of ministry per week = 3 hours per semester; 30+ hours of ministry per week = 4 hours per semester.
 Credit hours requested must be contracted and specified in the TFE application.
 Prerequisites: P1111 or E1111.
 Students may not enroll in this course until the TFE Director/Regional Campus Coordinator has approved their TFE application.
 Approved substitutions include: P1121-P1122 Online Leadership in Ministry Practicum, I2361-62 Church Planting Internship, and P2553 Clinical Pastoral Education.

 P2121 Advanced Leadership in Ministry Practicum